Equinor Logo

 The Statoil logo is designed in a clear and formal style.
 The brand name is rendered in large white letters that stand out confidently against a deep blue background, emphasizing the company’s stability and reliability.
 The typeface is simple and geometric, giving the text a solid and composed appearance.

-To the left of the wordmark is the company’s symbol, a yellow stylized drop resembling a drop of oil and a flame, reflecting Statoil’s focus in the energy sector.
+To the left of the wordmark is the company’s symbol: a stylized yellow drop resembling oil and a flame, reflecting Statoil’s focus on the energy sector.
 Over time, this emblem became closely associated with the brand, reinforcing its identity as a key player in the industry.

-The color scheme of blue and yellow is traditionally perceived as professional and dependable, well-suited to a major corporation with a strong and established reputation.
+The blue-and-yellow color scheme is traditionally perceived as professional and dependable, well-suited to a major corporation with a strong, established reputation.

 2007 – 2009